CivicTechWR/WRvotes/docs/_includes/ward-template.md

 ## Running in this Ward

-{% assign these-nominees = site.data.site-daa.nominees |
+{% assign these-nominees = site.data.site-data.nominees |
-where:"PositionUniqueName",ward-id | sort: 'Last_Name','Given_Names'
+sort: 'Last_Name','Given_Names'
 %}

 {% for nominee in these-nominees %}